Custom software & automations · built & owned

 Put the real numbers next to each other.
 The cheap option is rarely the cheap option.

-AI / no-code Dev shop Off-the-shelf SaaS The Ownership Build
+AI / no-code Dev shop SaaS & Zapier The Ownership Build

-What it really costsCredits + your nights + a rebuild$50k to $150k$200 to $2k / mo, foreverOne fixed price, agreed up front
+What it really costsCredits + your nights + a rebuild$20k to $150k$200 to $2k / mo, foreverOne fixed price, agreed up front

-Time to working softwareDays, then weeks of fighting it4 to 6 monthsInstant, but never quite rightFirst version in ~2 weeks
+Time to working softwareDays, then weeks of fighting it4 to 6 monthsInstant, but never quite rightWorking MVP in ~1 week

 Who you actually talk toA chatbotAn account managerA support queueThe person writing the code